Dangerous Goods Definition

 - Fuel containers should be sealed, not exposed to air when not in use or being accessed, and not be compromised or leaking in any way.

 Fuel by nature is both highly combustible, and highly reactive.
-Fuel should not come into contact with or be stored near any other volatile or reactive chemicals, such as nitrogen-based fertilizers or chlorine based compounds.
+Fuel should not come into contact with or be stored near any other volatile or reactive chemicals, such as nitrogen-based fertilisers or chlorine based compounds.
 Natural gas contained in compressed cylinders should be properly secured to avoid falling or damage.

 Additionally, fuel should not be exposed to open flames, sparks or excessive heat sources, including any form of welding or electrical work nearby.
 Employees should refrain from smoking near the area, and no smoking signs should be clearly visible.
 Different fuel compounds have different flash points – the temperature at which they are combustible.
 Note that gasoline (petrol) has a significantly lower flash point, meaning it can be ignited in negative temperatures.
 Other compounds vary based on things such as air temperature and ventilation.
 The minimum flashpoint of each compound can be referenced below, and must be respected at all times.